Bylaws

 Section 2.
 Books and Accounts.
 The Corporation shall keep correct and complete books and records of accounts and shall keep minutes of the proceedings of the Leadership Team and any committee having any of the authority of the Leadership Team.
 All such books and records shall be kept at the principal office of the Corporation unless the Leadership Team, by resolution, determines otherwise, subject to any requirements of law.
 All books and records of the Corporation may be inspected by any governance team member for any proper purpose at any reasonable time.

 Section 3.
 Checks and Endorsement.
-All checks and drafts upon the funds or credit of the Corporation in any of its depositories shall be signed by such Officer(s) as shall from time to time be determined by resolution of the Leadership Team.
-All checks, notes, bills receivable, trade acceptances, drafts, and other evidence of indebtedness payable to the Corporation shall, for the purpose of deposit, discount, or collection, be endorsed by such Officer(s) of the Corporation or in such manner as shall from time to time be determined by resolution of the Leadership Team.
+All checks and drafts upon the funds or credit of the Corporation in any of its depositories shall be signed by such individuals appointed by the Leadership Team.
+All checks, notes, bills receivable, trade acceptances, drafts, and other evidence of indebtedness payable to the Corporation shall, for the purpose of deposit, discount, or collection, be endorsed by such individuals appointed by the Leadership Team or in such manner as shall from time to time be determined by resolution of the Leadership Team.
 The Leadership Team may provide for the use of facsimile signatures under specified conditions for any of the foregoing purposes.

 Section 4.
 Execution of Instruments.
 The Leadership Team shall designate the Team Member that shall have power to execute on behalf and in the name of the Corporation any contract, debenture, note or other obligation or evidence of indebtedness, or proxy, or other instrument requiring the signature of an Officer of the Corporation, except where the signing and execution thereof shall be expressly delegated by the Leadership Team to some other Officer or Agent of the Corporation.
 Unless so authorized, no Officer, Agent, or employee shall have any power or authority to bind the Corporation in any way, to pledge its credit or to render it liable for any purpose or amount.